-Instruction to TGah editor: Please Subclause 8.6.2.S1G Operating Mode Notification frame format in REVmc D2.5 as following:
+Instruction to TGah editor: Please modify Subclause 8.6.23.4 S1G Operating Mode Notification frame format in REVmc D2.5 as following:

 8.6.23.4 S1G Operating Mode Notification frame format (11ac and 11ah)

 The Operating Mode Notification frame is an Action frame of category VHT for a VHT STA or an Action frame of category S1G for an S1G STA.
 It is used to notify STAs that the transmitting STA is changing its operating channel width, the maximum number of spatial streams it can receive, or both.